bitcraze/aideck-gap8-examples/docs/ai-examples/mnist-example.md

 page_id: mnist-example
 ---

+# MNIST example simplified

+The *GAP8/ai_examples/mnist_simple/* is a copy of Greenwaves' [MNIST example of GAPflow](https://github.com/GreenWaves-Technologies/gap_sdk/tree/master/examples/nntool/mnist).
+This one is simplified for the use of only on the AIdeck.

+## MNIST Example
 The example shows a simple convolutional neural network based on the MNIST example of the GAP8 SDK.
 MNIST is a CNN that classifies handwritten digits ranging from 0 to 9.
 Added to this is a simple application for the Crazyflie where it takes the output of the MNIST network and uses that to switch states.
 If the neural network identifies a 1, the GAP8 code will send a UART byte to the Crazyflie which in turn gives a command to unlock.
 If the neural network identifies a 9 it will unlock.
 If the Crazyflie is unlocked then it will turn right or left when the neural network identifies a 4 or 5, respectively.

 This example can be easily modified to a different classification task by using a similar and simple dataset.

 In addition, to get quickly started on your own neural network you can make use of the principles of Transfer Learning.

-# Sample MNIST Build using GAPFlow
+## Sample MNIST Build using GAPFlow

 This example is from the GAP8 SDK and is adjusted so that it run can use functionalities of the AI-deck and Crazyflie.
 The original example of the GAP8 SDK can be found here https://github.com/GreenWaves-Technologies/gap_sdk/tree/master/examples/nntool/mnist.